-For the safety reviews, appropriate techniques for identifying hazards and vulnerabilities and, in case, for assessing risks must be chosen.
-The safety review is the formal mean for identifying potential hazards and safety issues associated with laboratory or process steps, materials, equipment, operations, facilities, personnel, etc. The hazards, risk and safety assessments typically try to quantify the risks and discriminate acceptable and non-acceptable risks with appropriate acceptance criteria.
-The safety reviews, disregarding what type, must be documented.
+For the safety reviews appropriate techniques for identifying hazards and vulnerabilities and, in case, for assessing risks must be chosen.
+The safety review is the formal mean for identifying potential hazards and safety issues associated with process steps, materials, equipment, operations, facilities, personnel, etc including laboratory, bench or pilot/demonstration scale.
+The hazards, risk and safety assessments typically try to quantify the risks and discriminate acceptable and non-acceptable risk with appropriate acceptance criteria.
+The safety reviews, disregarding what type of, must be documented.
 This documentation should include at least the following:

-- The selected safety review method(s). - The leader of the safety review team and the team composition. - The responsible person to implement the results of the review and assisting team composition. - Incident scenarios identified as a part of ISV exercise, e.g. high consequence low-frequency events, etc. - Significant hazards, vulnerabilities and, in case, associated risks identified. - Safety-critical equipment, processes, elements of infrastructure, etc.
+- The selected safety review method(s). - The leader of the safety review team and the team composition. - The responsible person to implement the results of the review and assisting team composition. - Incident scenarios identified as a part of ISV exercise, e.g. high consequence lowfrequency events, etc. - Significant hazards, vulnerabilities and, in case, associated risks identified. - Safety-critical equipment, processes, elements of infrastructure, etc.